methylene/sym/README.md

 Permutation sort = Permutation.factory().sort(a);
 ````

-Sort `a`, and get the permutation that undoes the sorting
+sort `a`, and get the permutation that undoes the sorting

 ````java
 String[] sorted = sort.apply(a);
 Permutation unsort = sort.invert();
 ````

-Now we can find the index of `"x"` using
+and now we can find the index of `"x"` using
 [binary search](http://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html):

 ````java